amirmasoudabdol/Bilbo/docs/examples/baker_et_al_2012.md

 Bakker's Researcher uses TTest to asses the significant of its findings.
 This choice can be expressed in the Test Strategy setting as follow:

-??? example "Configuration: _Test Strategy_"
+??? teststrategy "Configuration: _Test Strategy_"
     ```json
     {
       ...